Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

+= WIP =
+- Added more error logging messages for the PayPal Commerce Platform Checkout option.

 = 5.0.2 =
 - Added the 'category' parameter in the PPCP API call.
 - Fixed an issue with the variations not working with the product name character support enhancement that we added in the previous version.